Priors in Deep Image Restoration and Enhancement: A Survey: Structure Prior

 Optical flow is also utilized to deal with the inconsecutive blurred frames in video deblurring, as shown in Fig.~\ref{fig:15-VSR-1}(c).
 Pan \etal~\cite{pan2020cascaded} proposed the first work to use the warped adjacent frames obtained by optical flow to construct the temporal sharpness prior, which will be discussed in the following section.
-Some recent works,~\eg,~\cite{li2021arvo, shang2021bringing} also adopt a similar idea by taking the optical flow as a prerequisite for obtaining the temporal sharpness prior.
+Some recent works \cite{li2021arvo,shang2021bringing} also adopt a similar idea by taking the optical flow as a prerequisite for obtaining the temporal sharpness prior.
+Different from works \cite{pan2020cascaded,li2021arvo,shang2021bringing}, Wang \etal~\cite{wang2022efficient} propose using optical flow to estimate motion magnitude prior during image caption as blur degree.
+This method incorporates optical flow as a prior for blur estimation, thereby effectively directing the deblurring network to focus on distinct regions.

 Moreover, optical flow is used to align the low-, medium-, and high-exposure frames in multi-exposure HDR imaging, as shown in Fig.~\ref{fig:15-VSR-1}(d).
 Representative works use classic optical flow estimation methods~\cite{kalantari2017deep,yan2019multi} or DL-based methods~\cite{prabhakar2019fast,peng2018deep} to align the multi-exposure LDR images.
 They then design DNN-based frameworks to fuse the aligned LDR images to reconstruct the HDR images.
 Tab. \ref{table1:optical_flow} summarizes representative tasks using optical flow as prior for deep image/video restoration and enhancement.
-In addition to the approaches shown in Fig.~\ref{fig:15-VSR-1}, optical flow is commonly used in other tasks,~\eg, deep video deraining\cite{yang2019frame}, deep video frame interpolation\cite{bao2019memc}.
+In addition to the approaches shown in Fig.~\ref{fig:15-VSR-1}, optical flow is commonly used in other tasks,~\eg, deep video deraining\cite{yang2019frame}, deep video frame interpolation \cite{bao2019memc}.